wix-incubator/surge-github-autorelease/README.md

 # surge-github-autorelease

-This node module will deploy your statics via surge to view your changes easily after pull request, the url of the preview is added to the git comment section.
+This node module will deploy your statics via surge to view your changes easily after either pull request or regular commit to master.

+For pull request, the url of the preview is added to the git comment section.
+Otherwise the preview url is `https://${repoOwner}-${repoName}.surge.sh`.

+#### Quick Start
 All you have to do is run `npx surge-github-autorelease` with the appropriate arguments in your release script, for example in your `package.json` file, in the `release` script add: `npx surge-github-autorelease -r $REPO_SLUG -s $STORYBOOK_DIST -b . -p $PULL_REQUEST -t $GITHUB_API_TOKEN;`

 #### `Arguments`